-At the conference we will review the paperwork with you, explain all the different parts of it and have you sign it.
+At the conference, we will review the paperwork with you, explain all the different parts of it so you can sign it.

 Step 5: Filing your case with the Court

-We file the final signed documents with the Court by electronic filing over the Internet.
+We file your final signed documents with the Court by electronic filing over the Internet.

 When your case is filed with the Court, the Court issues a court order called the “automatic stay” that says nobody can do anything to collect a debt from you.